 Unlike condoms, PrEP does not protect against other STIs or pregnancy so may be less applicable within a sex work context.
-If you are on PrEP, you should talk to your doctor about a regular HIV and STI schedule that is suitable to your specific needs.
+If you are on PrEP, you should talk to your doctor about a regular HIV and STI testing schedule that is suitable to your specific needs.
 However, if you think or know you have been exposed to an STI, it is recommended you get an STI test in 7 days.

 If you would like to know more about PrEP, including how best to access PrEP, contact your local sex worker organisation.

 Additionally, refer to the HIV & AIDS page for more information.